Renddslow/today-flatland-church/content/cards/practice.md

 url: 'https://forms.gle/CPS7DRBbV6G8uomz5'
 ---

-Engage with our first practice of sorrow.
+Engage with our second practice of sorrow.